jxfuller1/Highly-Custom-QTableWidget-with-Filters/README.md

+<b> NOTE: This repository is outdated, i may end up removing it.
+I have superseded this by creating a completely new one that is much more performant with a lot more functionality, see my repository</b>

 This is a QTableWidget that supports advanced features using a custom QHeaderView

 a)   "Expandable" rows that contain a QTableWidget      (really just hiding/showing the odd rows that have a Qtablewidget)